tranquilts/DUEX/README.md

 Tres Delish Donuts - Doughnut Ordering System

 Project Overview
-Tres Delish Donuts is a responsive, ffornt-end prototype for a digital doughnut store.
+Tres Delish Donuts is a responsive, front-end prototype for a digital doughnut store.
 This was developed using HTML, CSS and W3.CSS to replicate a real e-commerce flow for a small business.

 User Stories:
 As a customer, I want to browse available doughnuts in an organised, clear menu.
 As a customer, I want to apply promotion codes at checkout to get a discount.
 As a user, I want to complete a simple checkout process including my name, address and order.
-As an user, I want the site to work on both my mobile and desktop.
+As a user, I want the site to work on both my mobile and desktop.

 Development Process: